CollinsLemeke/DistilBERT-vs-Frontier-LLMs/ReadMe.md

 # Carbon Aware Sentiment Analysis at Scale

-> **Can a 67M-parameter fine-tuned model match frontier LLMs on mental health app review classification — at a fraction of the carbon cost?**
->
-> **Short answer: on macro F1 it beats five of the seven, including GPT-4, for 13.3 grams of CO₂ and five and a half minutes of training.**
+### Can a tiny AI model do the job of a giant one, for a fraction of the carbon?

+**Short answer: yes, for this task.** A 67-million-parameter model called DistilBERT was fine-tuned in five and a half minutes for about 13 grams of CO₂, and on the fairest quality measure it beat GPT-4, LLaMA 3.3 70B, and four other frontier language models on the exact same 20,082 reviews.

 [![Python](https://img.shields.io/badge/Python-3.10%2B-blue)](https://www.python.org/)
 [![PyTorch](https://img.shields.io/badge/PyTorch-2.x-orange)](https://pytorch.org/)